tjvantoll/articles/kendo/forms/article.md

 npm install --save @progress/kendo-react-form
 ```

-The package contains two components, Form and Field.
+The package contains two main components, Form and Field.
 The basic idea is you wrap your HTML `<form>` with the Form component, and then use one Field component for each field in your form.
 The structure looks like this.

 ``` HTML
 <Form ...>